plabradorjr/plabradorjr.github.io/_posts/2019-11-12-illustrations_of_objects_classes_and_instances_ruby.markdown

 <hr>

-I had a problem.
-Grasping the concept of "instance" confused me.
-At first I thought it made sense, but then  the Collaborating Objects Labs came along and I got lost.
+You ever got lost about what an "instance" is?
+You and I have that in common. *Virtual high five* 🤚.
+Grasping the concept of "instance" confused me at first.
+I thought it made sense, but then  the Collaborating Objects Labs came along and I got lost.

 To solve that silly problem, I read/watched a bunch of other ruby docs and I made some visual notes to clarify how classes, objects, and instances all work together.